Configuring SNMPv3

 , and target-parameters

-The target address defines a management application’s address and parameters to be used in sending notifications.
-Target parameters define the message processing and security parameters that are used in sending notifications to a particular management target.
+The target address defines a management application’s address and parameters used in sending notifications.
+Target parameters define the message processing and security parameters used in sending notifications to a particular management target.
 SNMPv3 also lets you define SNMPv1 and SNMPv2c traps.

 hierarchy levels.